peterprib/node-red-contrib-prib-functions/README.md

 # Version

+0.11.1 Fix spelling of AVRO.

-0.11.0 Transform for ARVO and snappy.
+0.11.0 Transform for AVRO and snappy.
 Add JSON to CSV

 0.10.2 Transform validate for array source, bug fixes on transform and add improvements to array to messages.
 Added node for levenshtein distance.